yunji0387/express-auth-server/CONTRIBUTING.md

 ## License

-By contributing to Next Form Data Auth Server, you agree that your contributions will be licensed under its MIT License.
+By contributing to Express Authentication Server, you agree that your contributions will be licensed under its MIT License.